-This is the Lorax Scarf.
-Made as an experiment for some soft merino yarn that the yarn company, Rico sent me a few months ago.
-The project evolved into something else.
+This is the Lorax Scarf, a large crochet chevron scarf that is one of the cosiest makes ever!
+I made it as an experiment for some super soft merino yarn that the yarn company, Rico, sent me a few months ago.
 There wasn’t going to be enough yarn to make the kind of scarf I like (proper warm and snuggly) so I prepared for a major stash dive.
-There is a mix of all sorts in this but still only eight colours.
-Scrutinise it and you’ll see they’re all slightly different shades and different yarn weights.
-You know what?
+There is a mix of all sorts of yarn in this colourful crochet chevron scarf but still only eight colours.
+Scrutinise it and you’ll see that there are all kinds of slightly different shades and different yarn weights.
+But, do you know what?
 No one ever looks that closely!

 I also recorded a video tutorial for the Eyelet Chevron stitch.
-It shows a swatch being worked up in the stitch which should be good for the more visual learners out there.
-It’s HERE.
+It shows a swatch being worked up in the stitch, which should be good for the more visual learners out there.
+You can find the video tutorial HERE.

 I can’t claim to have come up with the name myself.
 One rather splendid podcast viewer said it reminded them of Dr Seuss’s The Lorax and I have to say, I agree!!
 So it couldn’t really be called anything else, the colours were just too similar and before I knew it, it was The Lorax!